Bikilaketema/Bookstore/README.md

 - If you have purchased a book, you can access the online reading feature and enjoy reading the book directly on the website.
 - As an admin, you can log in to the admin panel and manage the books available on the website.
 You can add new books or remove existing ones...[Currently Admins are added to the database manually using the create admin account end point].

+# Contributing

+We welcome contributions to BB Online Bookshop!
+Please see our [contribution file](CONTRIBUTING.md) for more information on how to get started.

 ## Authors
 [Bikila Ketema](https://twitter.com/bikilaketema)

 [Bekalu Endrias ](https://twitter.com/bekaluendrias)

+## License 🪪

+BB Online Bookshop is licensed under the [MIT LICENSE](LICENSE).